Three local watering holes — Jack Allen’s Kitchen, Lucy’s Fried Chicken and drink.well. — sound off on their favorite summer drinks.

-1. Cucumber Jalapeño Rita: local Texas spirit Ambhar Resposado tequila, St. Germain, muddled cucumber, fresh jalapeños, simple syrup and fresh lime (photo above)
+Local Texas spirit Ambhar Resposado tequila, St. Germain, muddled cucumber, fresh jalapeños, simple syrup and fresh lime (photo above).

 Served with a straw, but better sipped from the rim, this peppery, cool cocktail can be made spicier if you think you can handle it.
 A sprig of fresh cilantro floats on top and fills your nose with coriander goodness and the cucumber is refreshing and bright.